Print Friendly

 I go to (the) town.

-We’ve seen with constructions such as possession that K’iche’ is an agglutinative language, which means that particles attach to words to determine their meaning (for example: tinamit, nutinamit, qatinamit, por ejemplo).
-To form a verb in k’iche’, the marker for the person that is doing the action (the agent) becomes part of the verb, as we see with the marker im (1sB: first person singular, set B) in Ex.
-1. –B’e is the verb root for the verb “to go.”
+We have already seen with constructions such as possession that K’iche’ is an agglutinative language, which means that particles attach to words to determine their meaning (for example: tinamit, nutinamit, qatinamit).
+To form a verb in K’iche’, the marker for the person that is doing the action (the agent) becomes part of the verb, as we see with the marker im (1sB: first person singular, set B) in Ex.
+1 –B’e is the verb root for the verb “to go.”
 The k- at the beginning marks the tense or aspect of the verb.
-In this case, it is in incompletive (INC) aspect; the action is taking place.
-(This is similar, though not equivalent to what we would call the present tense in English).
+In this case, it is in incompletive (INC) aspect; the action is taking place (this is similar, though not equivalent to what we would call the present tense in English).

 Ex.
 2